seventhqueen/stax/readme.txt

 Be advised that element settings will be lost on update.
 We made some big changes to this version, one of them is the ability to edit multiple zones on your site

 == Changelog ==

+= 1.0.8 - 2019-01-08 =
+- Elements now move independent on resolutions.
+- Refresh and "Apply to desktop" buttons have been added for each different settings on mobile&tablet.
+- Theme compatibility added for themes that want to make a better integration with Stax.
+- Fixed image height on sections

+= 1.0.7 - 2018-12-11 =
+- Fixed zone selector saving and adding extra checks on front-end

+= 1.0.6 - 2018-10-17 =
+- Fixed saving data on some isolated server environments.

+= 1.0.5 - 2018-10-10 =
+- Removed Start editor button in front.
+Added it in admin bar.
+Also other fixes.

 = 1.0.4 - 2018-09-27 =
 - Applied a Safari browser fix on load.